RetireJS/retire.js/node/README.md

   --exitwith <code>        Custom exit code (default: 13) when vulnerabilities are found --colors                 Enable color output (console output only) --insecure               Enable fetching remote jsrepo/noderepo files from hosts using an insecure or self-signed SSL (TLS) certificate
-  --ext <extensions>       Comman separated list of file extensions for javascript files.
+  --ext <extensions>       Comma separated list of file extensions for JavaScript files.
 The default is "js" --cacert <path>          Use the specified certificate file to verify the peer used for fetching remote jsrepo/noderepo files
   --includeOsv             Include OSV advisories in the output -h, --help               display help for command